Which Ecommerce Metrics and KPIs You Should Measure (And Why They’re Important)

 While site visits may be important, orders could be your KPI.
 Usually a handful of critically important numbers is how you’re being evaluated.
 These are your KPIs.

-What’s the Difference Between a Metric and a KPI?
+What’s the Difference Between a Metric and an Ecommerce KPI?

 So what’s the difference between a metric and a KPI, especially since they’re often interchanged?
 Let’s start with the fact that metrics measure process, while KPIs measure the performance of those processes.
 Said differently, key performance indicators are subjective, specific targets you want YOUR store to achieve.